AdobeDocs/campaign-web.en/help/v8/content/edit-content.md

     <!--limitation on size + number of files?-->

 1. By default, tracking is enabled for the delivery.
-You can disable this option from from the **[!UICONTROL Optional features]** section.
+You can disable this option from the **[!UICONTROL Optional features]** section.
 [Learn how to add links and manage tracking](message-tracking.md)

 Once the content of your email has been defined, use the **[!UICONTROL Simulate content]** button to check how it displays before sending it.
 [Learn how to preview and test your email](../preview-test/preview-test.md)